underworldcode/UWGeodynamics/docs/source/Manual.rst

 (2 in 2D (x,y), 3 in 3D (x,y,z).

 if :math:`V` is a vector :math:`(V_x, V_y, V_z)` that we
-want to apply on the left wall, the *left* parameter must be defined as :code:`left=[Vx, Vy, Vz]`.
+want to apply on the left wall, the *left* parametre must be defined as :code:`left=[Vx, Vy, Vz]`.

 In the following example we set the boundary condition to be: